Blue Moon of Kentucky: Elvis Presley version

 Presley, Moore, and Black, with the encouragement of Sam Phillips, transformed Monroe's slow waltz, in 3/4 time, into an upbeat, blues-flavored tune in 4/4 time.
 After an early rendition of the song, Sun Records owner Sam Phillips exclaimed, "BOY, that's fine, that's fine.
 That's a POP song now!"
 As with all of the Presley records issued by Sun, the artists were listed and stylized as "ELVIS PRESLEY SCOTTY and BILL".

 The same night that Dewey Phillips first played the flip side of this first release of Presley's music on WHBQ, "That's All Right", Sleepy Eye John at WHHM loosed "Blue Moon of Kentucky".
 Bob Neal of WMPS played the record, too.
 The pop jockeys, entranced by something new, began slipping "That's All Right" and "Blue Moon of Kentucky" in among the easy-listening pop of Teresa Brewer, Nat Cole, Tony Bennett, and others.

 With Presley's version of Monroe's song consistently rated higher, both sides began to chart across the Southern United States.
 Billboard has the song listed only in Memphis, and as number six with "That's All Right" at number 7 on October 9 in the C&W Territorial Best Sellers.
 By October 23, "Blue Moon" was in the top 10 in Memphis, Nashville, and New Orleans, with "That's All Right" absent from the listings.

 Fellow Sun Records artist Charlie Feathers has often claimed that he came up with the arrangement of the song used by Presley.
 While others sources claimed that it was Presley who arranged the song.
 Monroe, at first, did not care for Presley's version until "powerful checks" (in sizeable amounts) began rolling in for Monroe's writing credit.

-The song was later used in a scene of the 2005 TV miniseries Elvis.
+The song was later included in the 1959 compilation album A Date with Elvis.
+It was also used in a scene of the 2005 TV miniseries Elvis.